 Tools to drive change

 It’s clear from this year’s report that there’s a gap between intent and action when it comes to allyship.
 LeanIn.Org’s new Allyship at Work program is designed to close this gap and empower employees to take meaningful action as allies.
-94% of program participants feel more equipped to practice allyship and would recommend the program to a colleague.
-Find out why organizations like Adidas, Walmart, and WeWork are using the program and how you can bring it to your company at leanin.org/allyship-at-work.
+Ninety-four percent of program participants feel more equipped to practice allyship and would recommend the program to a colleague.
+Find out why organizations like Adidas, Walmart, and WeWork are using the program and how you can bring it to your company at leanin.org/allyshipatwork.

 McKinsey & Company offers an award-winning executive training program to equip diverse leaders in the U.S. and Europe with the network, capabilities, and mindsets needed to achieve their professional goals.
-Since launching its Black Leadership Academy in September 2020, McKinsey has enrolled 17,000 participants from ~500 organizations.
+Since launching its Black Leadership Academy in September 2020, McKinsey has enrolled 17,000 participants from more than 500 organizations.
 In 2021, McKinsey also launched the Black Economic Mobility Institute to examine the economic context and opportunities of Black and African Americans.
-This fall McKinsey & Company will launch Hispanic and Latino Leadership Academy and an Asian Leadership Academy.
-Visit mckinsey.com/featured-insights/diversity-and-inclusion to explore McKinsey’s full collection of research and insights on DE&I.
+This fall McKinsey & Company will launch the Hispanic and Latino Leadership Academy and an Asian Leadership Academy.
+Visit mckinsey.com/featured-insights/diversity-and-inclusion to explore McKinsey’s full collection of research and insights on DEI.

 About the study